-Let’s shine some light on how mirroring plays out in our everyday-life and how we can learn from it.
+Let’s shine some light on how mirroring plays out in everyday-life and what we can learn from it.
 Quite literally this process is about converting trigger-energy, which feels heavy and negative, into light and expansive energy.
 Mirroring is a complex topic to explore.
 The following three examples give us a place to get started:

 1. Mirroring in Interactions

 A mirror only sees itself when it’s obscured, right?
 If a mirror is clean and well polished, it only reflects what stands in front of it.
 In our everyday interactions: are we seeing a direct reflection of what’s really in front of us or are we seeing some part of ourselves reflected back?
-I’d say that it’s very often the latter.
+I’d say that it’s the latter.
 Let’s have a look at some examples and possibilities for their mirrored-meanings:

 1 | I say: »Put on some clothes, it’s cold outside!«